Raspberry Cheesecake Brownies.

 Make the cheesecake swirl: With a hand-held mixer on medium speed, beat the softened cream cheese, 1/4 cup sugar, egg yolk, and raspberry preserves in a medium bowl until completely smooth - about 1 minute.
 If you'd like a pinker cheesecake layer, add 2-3 drops of red food coloring.
 Dollop spoonfuls of the cream cheese mixture on top of the prepared brownie batter.
 Drizzle with the last 1/4 cup of brownie batter.
 Glide a knife through the layers, creating a swirl pattern.
 Press a few raspberries into the top.

 Bake brownies for 35-45 minutes, or until a toothpick comes out almost clean - which may be shorter or longer.
 Just keep your eye on them and test with a toothpick.
 Mine took exactly 35 minutes.
 Cover the brownies after 20 minutes to avoid the top from browning too much and too quickly.
 Allow brownies to cool completely before cutting into squares, at least 4 hours.
 I set mine on the counter for 30 minutes, then in the refrigerator for 2 hours which sped up the process.
-Brownies stay fresh stored in the refrigerator for 1 week.
+Brownies stay fresh stored in the refrigerator for 1 week - and may be frozen up to 2 months.

 *Use your favorite raspberry jam, seedless or not.
 Instead of jam, you may use 1/4 cup of raspberry puree.